 Why Live in Brick Streets District

-Brick Streets District in Tyler is a historic neighborhood dating back to the 1800s, known for its charming brick streets and diverse architectural styles.
-Homebuyers are drawn to the area for its unique homes, ranging from Tudor revivals and Craftsman-style houses to renovated cottages, many of which feature mature trees and large front lawns.
-Bergfeld Park is a local highlight, offering year-round events, splash grounds, play areas, and tennis courts.
+Brick Streets District in Tyler is a historic neighborhood known for its charming brick streets and diverse architectural styles.
+Homebuyers will find a mix of unique homes, which range from Tudor Revivals and Craftsman-style houses to renovated cottages, many of which feature mature trees and large front lawns.
+Bergfeld Park is a local highlight, offering year-round events, splash grounds, play areas and tennis courts.
 The Tyler Rose Garden, with its 14 acres of fountains and over 38,000 rose bushes, is another nearby attraction.
-The neighborhood is highly walkable, with residents enjoying easy access to local shops, cafes, and restaurants, including Brady’s Coffee Shop and Baked by Christina.
-Essential services like Brickstreet Pharmacy and Brookshires grocery store are conveniently located, and UT Health Tyler provides award-winning medical care.
+The neighborhood is highly walkable, with residents enjoying easy access to local shops, cafes and restaurants, including Brady’s Coffee Shop and Baked by Christina.
+Essential services, such as Brickstreet Pharmacy and Brookshire's grocery store, are nearby, and UT Health Tyler offers award-winning medical care.
 The area is safer than the national average, adding to its appeal.
 Downtown Tyler is less than a mile away, accessible by foot, bike, or Tyler Transit bus.
 Tyler Pounds Regional Airport is 8 miles away, and Dallas is a 100-mile drive.
-The neighborhood is served by the highly rated Tyler Independent School District, including Bell Elementary, Hubbard Middle School, and Tyler Legacy High School, which offers Advanced Placement and Career and Technical courses.
-St. Gregory Cathedral School provides a private education option.
-The community comes alive during events like the Azalea & Spring Flower Trail and The Texas Rose Festival, celebrating the area's rich history and vibrant gardens.
+Tyler Independent School District serves the community through highly rated schools, including Bell Elementary School, Hubbarb Middle School and Tyler Legacy High School.
+The community comes alive during events like the Azalea & Spring Flower Trail and the Texas Rose Festival, celebrating the area's rich history and vibrant gardens.

 Frequently Asked Questions